 Each student is paired with a nominated graduate of the Foundation course now studying the Bachelor in Acting degree.
 The graduate will be available throughout the year to provide guidance, support and to answer any questions you might about your first year of training.
-You will be introduced to your buddy during induction and it is suggested that you arrange an individual meeting with your buddy as early as possible in the first term.
+You will be introduced to your buddy during the first week of the course and it is suggested that you arrange an online meeting with your buddy as early as possible in the first term.